https-deeplearning-ai/machine-learning-engineering-for-production-public/course1/week1-ungraded-lab/README.md

 ```
 .
 └── Root of repo/
+    └── course1
         └── week1-ungraded-lab (this directory)
+            ├── assets (includes an image for README.md)
             ├── images (includes some images from ImageNet)
             ├── server.ipynb (Part 1 of the ungraded lab)
             ├── client.ipynb (Part 2 of the ungraded lab)
             └── requirements.txt (python dependencies)
 ```